TelecomsXChangeAPi/OpenTextShield/README.md

 ## ✨ Key Features

-- 🌍 **Multilingual Support**: 104+ languages with mBERT, Open Text Shield is currently well trained on 10 languages for SMS Classification.
+- 🌍 **Multilingual Support**: Built on mBERT with coverage for 104+ languages; currently trained on 10 languages for SMS classification.
 - ⚡ **Real-time Classification**: Professional API with <200ms response time>
 - 🔒 **Advanced Detection**: Spam, phishing, and ham classification
 - 📊 **Professional Interface**: Research-grade web interface with metrics